Princeton University Athletics

 Jalen Travis '24 was selected in the fourth round of the 2025 NFL Draft by the Indianapolis Colts.
 Travis (127th overall) is the highest selection of a Princeton football player in the modern NFL Draft era surpassing Seth DeValve who was picked 138th overall in the fourth round of the 2016 draft by the Cleveland Browns.

-Princeton recorded 10 All-Ivy selections with Ozzie Nicholas and Liam Nicholas earning First-Team accolades in 2023.
-Travis, in addition to second-team All-Ivy honors, collected the 2024 Coach Wooden Citizenship Cup and won the Princeton University Art Lane ’34 Cup.
+Travis, in addition to second-team All-Ivy honors in 2023, collected the 2024 Coach Wooden Citizenship Cup and won the Princeton University Art Lane ’34 Cup.
 Hilliard also nabbed an All-Ivy accolade.

 The 2022 season saw Princeton go 8-2 and be in contention for the Ivy League title into the final week of the regular season.
 The Tigers had 16 All-Ivy selections tied for second-most at Princeton since 2013.
 Ryan Butler (RB) was honored as honorable mention All-Ivy after rushing for 501 yards and scoring 11 touchdowns.